Queen Hosts State Banquet in Honour of the Emir of Kuwait

 Before the banquet commenced, the Queen and the Emir made short speeches; in her speech, Her Majesty spoke of the “enduring ties” between the UK and Kuwait, while the Emir praised Britain for being “confident, creative, multi-racial, tolerant and welcoming to the world”.
 Once the pleasantries were over, guests dined on poached turbot, Windsor partridge and dark chocolate gateau to a background of music by Bach and a Beatles compilation.
 The Queen accompanied the Emir at the end of the banquet to an adjoining room for coffee.

 The Banquet was a culmination of the three-day trip – the first state visit from Kuwait since 1995.
 The Emir was staying in Windsor Castle as a guest of Her Majesty.
 Her Majesty welcomed Sheikh Sabah with a glittering state procession and a guard of honour, followed by inspection of the troops.

 The Emir then had a private audience with the Prince of Wales before attending a meeting of business leaders hosted by the Duke of York.
 The trip, aimed at cementing the strong relations between London and its oil-rich Gulf ally.
-Sheikh Sabah is accompanied on the trip by his finance, foreign and commerce ministers.Filed under British Royals, Kuwaiti Royals
+Sheikh Sabah is accompanied on the trip by his finance, foreign and commerce ministers.Filed under Kuwait, The United Kingdom

-Tagged Bilateral Relations, Elizabeth II, Prime Minister Cameron, Sheikh Sabah al-Ahmed, State Visit, The Duke of Edinburgh, The Duke of York, The Prince of Wales, Windsor Castle.
+Tagged Bilateral Relations, Elizabeth II of the United Kingdom, Prime Minister Cameron of the United Kingdom, Sheikh Sabah al-Ahmed Al-Sabah, State Visit, The Duke of Edinburgh, The Duke of York, The Prince of Wales, Windsor Castle.